kisenon

 API keys

-API keys are tenant-scoped credentials.
+API keys are organization-scoped credentials.
 Each key:

 • Carries the format nsk_<random> and is shown once at creation.